wp-plugins/role-scoper/readme.txt

 == Changelog ==

+= 1.2.8 RC5 - 30 Aug 2010 =
+* BugFix : After a custom taxonomy was enabled for RS roles & restrictions, Administrators could not manage it by default

 = 1.2.8 RC4 - 30 Aug 2010 =
 * BugFix : Fatal error if "Roles and Restrictions can be set" is set to require Editor or Administrator role (since 1.2.8.RC3)